GrokImageCompression/grok/INSTALL.md

 then both dynamic and static builds are generated and installed.

+Note: for a static build on Fedora, the following library must be installed:

+`sudo dnf install libstdc++-static-*.x86_64`

+where * refers to the library version.

 #### DEBUG/RELEASE

 Default build type is `Release`.
 For a `Debug` build, run: